MultitrackStudio Multitrack Recording Software

 Input Device selector

-In touchscreen mode some controls are bigger to make them easier to use.
+In touchscreen mode, some controls are larger to make them easier to use.
 The transport buttons are an example of this.
-The controls that don't get bigger still respond to a larger area to make them easier to use with touch.
+Controls that don't get visibly larger still respond to a bigger area for ease of use with touch.

-It's highly recommended to use the Studio menu's Full Screen option.
-The knobs at the top, and the status bar at the bottom are much easier to operate this way, and you avoid the risk of touching the 'X' button or Windows task bar inadvertently.
+It is highly recommended to use full screen mode.
+The knobs at the top and the bottom bar are much easier to operate this way, and you avoid the risk of touching the "X" button or Windows taskbar accidentally.
+There is a button in the bottom-right corner of the main window to enter or leave full screen mode.

-Some user interface elements work a bit different with touch than with the mouse:
+Some things work a bit differently with touch compared to using a mouse:

 Mixer faders